wanderfarther/Pewlett-Hackard-Analysis/README.md

 # sql-challenge

+In this challenge, I used QuickDBD to create my entity relationship diagram.
+I found this very useful for visualizing realtionships while writing queries.
+I used SQL on pgAdmin to analyze the employees from the database from the fictional company.

 I used this website to learn how to better work with the DATE datatype and find the correct employees hired in 1986. https://www.geeksforgeeks.org/sql-date-functions/